Jimmy Page: 2010s

 In May 2014, Page was awarded an honorary doctorate by the Berklee College of Music in Boston.
 In a spring 2014 interview with the BBC about the then forthcoming reissue of Led Zeppelin's first three albums, Page said he was confident fans would be keen on another reunion show, but Plant later replied that "the chances of it happening [were] zero."
 Page then told The New York Times that he was "fed up" with Plant's refusal to play, stating "I was told last year that Robert Plant said he is doing nothing in 2014, and what do the other two guys think?
 Well, he knows what the other guys think.
 Everyone would love to play more concerts for the band.
 He's just playing games, and I'm fed up with it, to be honest with you.
 I don't sing, so I can't do much about it", adding, "I definitely want to play live.
 Because, you know, I've still got a twinkle in my eye.
 I can still play.
 So, yeah, I'll just get myself into musical shape, just concentrating on the guitar."

 In July 2014, an NME article revealed that Plant was "slightly disappointed and baffled" by Page in ongoing Led Zeppelin dispute during which Page declared he was "fed up" with Plant delaying Led Zeppelin reunion plans.
 Instead, Plant offered Led Zeppelin's guitarist to write acoustically with him as he is interested in working with Page again but only in an unplugged way.

-In September 2014, Page – who has not toured as a solo act since 1988 – announced that he would start a new band and perform material spanning his entire career.
-He spoke about his prospects for hitting the road, saying: "I haven't put [musicians] together yet but I'm going to do that next year [i.e. 2015].
-If I went out to play, I would play material that spanned everything from my recording career right back to my very, very early days with The Yardbirds.
-There would certainly be some new material in there as well ...".